- As low as $1,629/Night

 Lets go upstairs as we pass a reading nook with a adore seat tucked away at the bottom of the staircase.

 At the top and to the right you'll see room No. 4 with two queen beds and a fireplace.
-The sizable windows and extravagant blue ceiling give this room a calming ambience.
+The enormous windows and fashonable blue ceiling give this room a calming ambience.
 Next door there's a marbled floor bathroom with 1920s patina clawfoot tub to soak or shower.
-This impressive bathroom is ideal for primping at the enormous vanity and vintage stool.
+This handsome bathroom is ideal for primping at the huge vanity and vintage stool.

 Room No. 2 has twin beds and an exposed brick wall to ceiling fireplace, bringing warmth into this welcoming room for two.